Smarter project-based work for a more complex world

 Our Adaptive Strategic Execution Program (ASEP), established in partnership with Duke Corporate Education, is our solution to the evolving challenges of getting work done.
 It focuses on developing leaders of project-based work as they navigate unanticipated market shifts and unpredictable industry disruptions.
 The Adaptive Strategic Execution Program curriculum consists of eight courses, each of which is purposefully designed to extend the mindset, tool set, and skill set of the project-based work leader to thrive in increasingly complex contexts.

-Upon successful completion of the Adaptive Strategic Execution Program, students will receive a certificate from Duke Corporate Education.
-Out of the eight courses, two foundational courses and four electives must be completed to become a certified Strategic Execution Professional.
+Upon successful completion of the Adaptive Strategic Execution Program, students will receive a certificate from Duke University’s Fuqua School of Business.
+Out of the eight courses, two foundational courses and four electives must be completed to earn the certificate.

 Aligning Work With Strategy

 Aligning Work With Strategy sensitizes participants to the mindset necessary to think and act strategically as they lead and execute work in their organizations.
 Attendees focus on the mutually supportive skills of translating the larger organizational strategy to their own work and architecting their own strategies for executing this work.
 Additionally, participants learn the importance of having a strategic frame of reference that maintains alignment of strategy with the critical domains of work and people to enable effective execution.

 Influencing Without Authority equips participants with the skills needed to build credibility and effectively influence stakeholders, even if they lack the formal authority to make demands on resources.
 This course helps attendees understand the attitudes and behaviors of leaders who know how to get work done through influence and persuasion whether managing up, down, across, or diagonally within organizations.